Alzheimer's and Dementia

 Learn about the different types of Alzheimer's research studies, what's involved in participating, and how you can get involved.
 Suzanne Newman joins Dr. Cherian Verghese, Principal Researcher at the forefront of Alzheimer's disease at Keystone Clinical Studies LLC in the Philadelphia area.
 When we face cancer or heart disease, we think our bodies are failing.
 When it comes to something in our minds, we think we are failing, as something personal, but our mind sits within our brain, and these are illnesses, just like cancer or COVID.
 In the old days, there was a sense of learned helplessness — I can't do anything about it, so why bother? — but that's not the case any more.

-Kelley Smith at CarePartners Senior Living joins Suzanne to discuss how to have the conversation about dementia or Alzheimer's with your senior loved one.
+Kelley Smith at CarePartners Senior Living joins Suzanne to talk about different types of dementia, and how to approach caring for a senior loved one.